-This revised 2014 edition of IAEE's Guidelines for Display Rules and Regulations is offered as a resource for exhibitions and events organizers to use in creating consistent and fair exhibiting standards for their events.
+This revised 2014 edition of IAEE's Guidelines for Display Rules and Regulations is offered as a resource for exhibition and event organizers to use in creating consistent and fair exhibiting standards for their events.
 These Guidelines afford exhibitors a maximum return on their exhibit investments.
 Compliance with fire, safety, Americans with Disabilities Act (ADA), and other state, federal or provincial government requirements has also been addressed.
 However, always check with a local exhibition service contractor and the facility for local regulations.

-It is IAEE's goal that the display rules and regulations, ultimately developed by each exhibitions and events organizer, shall provide exhibitors with all the information necessary to properly design and build exhibits, as well as plan their booth's layout and content.
+It is IAEE's goal that the display rules and regulations, ultimately developed by each exhibition and event organizer, shall provide exhibitors with all the information necessary to properly design and build exhibits, as well as plan their booth's layout and content.
 Show organizers should present the professional standards expected of exhibitors.
 Finally, they should assure all exhibitors, regardless of exhibit size or location, an environment conducive to successful interaction with their audiences.

-IAEE is a global association that serves as the foremost authority on exhibitions and events management and operations.
+IAEE is a global association that serves as the foremost authority on exhibition anad event management and operations.